yasserfaraazkhan/Typescript-WedbriverIO-V7-framework/README.md

-# Running Test on Ag-Grid using WebdriverIO
+# Typescript WedbriverIO V7 automation framework

 Repo for UI Automaton using WebdriverIO with Mocha and Chai.
 Web Automation Testing with Mocha and Chai, WebdriverIO V6 using Page Object Model